acbsp/bonafide.guru/en/contents.rst

 devotional service in Moscow “Begovaia” temple.
 In September 1994 he passed through the*\ **ceremony**\ *of initiation (fire yajna) and got spiritual name from Niranjana Svami.
 From the end of 1995 till year 2000 he lived in Sri Mayapura dhama.
-He was spreading books of Srila Prabhupada in Mayapur, Vrindavan, Calcutta, Delhi and other cities of India.*
+He was spreading books of |SP|
+in Mayapur, Vrindavan, Calcutta, Delhi and other cities of India.*

 In beginning of October 1991 Bhakta-das purchased a book of A.C.
 Bhaktivedanta Svami Prabhupada "Bhagavad-gītā as it is" and after some time began to read it.
 Having examined the illustrations in first hand he found the book to be very valuable.
 He was reading it one day, another, a week but understood nothing.
 He started reading it again and